Special Home Loans for New Doctors

 For doctors only

-The main requirement of a physician loan is that the applicant have a medical license.
+The main requirement of a physician loan is that the applicant has a medical license.
 These include medical residents, medical doctors, dentists, optometrists and pediatricians.
 The loans often require graduating from medical school within the past three years.

 Vets, nurses, EMTs, chiropractors, first responders and other high-paying professionals aren’t allowed to get a physician loan, Skinrood says.